opengisch/QField-docs/documentation/how-to/gnss.en.md

   - `@position_direction` - The direction of movement in degrees from true north as reported by the sensor.
 It is only available when the crosshair is snapped to the sensor. - IE
+  - `@position_orientation` - Orientation of the device itself, regardless of its movement.
+        It changes as the device is rotated relative to true north (from 0° to 359°).
   - `@position_ground_speed` - Groundspeed (in m/s) as reported by the sensor.
 It is only available when the crosshair is snapped to the sensor. - IE
   - `@position_magnetic_variation` - The angle between the horizontal component of the magnetic field